itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 When the applicant entered *divers* or nothing as salutation the salutation will be automatically replaced with the applicants first name.

-Extra: Contact Plugin
+Extra: Contact plugin
 =====================
 There is a plugin named **Jobs: Contact Display** which simply shows the selected contacts that are defined in the plugin settings.
-This can be useful to include as a section in another page.
+This can be useful to include as a contact section in another page.

-Template Constants
+Template constants
 ==================
 In the Template Constant Editor the plugin registered a few settings.

 Simply select *PLUGIN.TX_JOBS*.

-Change Template Path
+Change template path
 --------------------
-To override the default templates here you have the option to override the default templates.
+Here you can override the default templates.

-Change CSS Path
+Change CSS path
 ---------------
-If you want a different Bootsrap.css or even a very different .css File you can change its path here.
+If you want a different Bootsrap.css or even a very different .css file you can change its path here.

 Enable Google Jobs
 ------------------
 Here you can enable Google Jobs.
 The data for it will be automatically generated based on the posting data.
-Just make sure you have selected a Company name in the Extension Configuration.
+Just make sure you have selected a company name in the extension configuration.

-You can find the Extension Configuration under *Settings->Extension Configuration->Configure Extensions->jobs*.
+You can find the extension configuration in *Settings->Extension Configuration->Configure Extensions->jobs*.

 .. _tasks:

 Tasks
 =====
-There are to tasks implemented to manage applications that are not needed anymore or have to be removed for privacy law reasons.
+There are two tasks implemented to manage applications that are not needed anymore or have to be removed for privacy law reasons.

 Both of them feature two additional settings:

-#. **Age in Days**
+#. **Age in days**

    This determines the age the application must have.
    It is measured from the creation date of the application until now.

-#. **Status Consideration**
+#. **Status consideration**

-   This settings decides whether the task should only delete applications that are in an end status (see :ref:`status_record` if you don't know what that means).
+   This setting decides whether the task should only delete applications that are in an end status (see :ref:`status_record` if you don't know what that means).

    This is only useful if the application administration and its